Skip to content

 Practising outside the UK (formerly Overseas Practising)

-Veterinary surgeons who are working outside the UK, Channel Islands or Isle of Man and undertaking:
+Veterinary surgeons who are working outside the UK, Channel Islands or Isle of Man.

-Veterinary surgeons who want to remain on the Register but who are not practising or engaging in veterinary-related activity, anywhere in the world.
+Veterinary surgeons who want to remain on the Register but who are not practising, undertaking any acts of veterinary surgery or engaging in any activity that is the sole preserve of a veterinary surgeon, whether or not for remuneration anywhere in the world.

 • on maternity leave,